How to keep your house cool this summer

 But if it all gets a bit too hot during the day and you really must open a window, make sure you do so in a way that encourages a through draught – moving air is cooler than still air, after all.
 This means opening windows at opposite sides of the house and keeping doors open so the air can move through freely.
 But keep curtains and blinds closed to deflect any direct sunlight.

 Also, a pro-tip for those with sash windows: make sure both the top and bottom are open equal amounts.
 The theory (well according to the Victorians, anyway), is that cool comes in through the lower opening and warm air is pushed out through the top.

 Most people associate building insulation with cold weather and keeping heat in, but it’s just as good at keeping the heat out, too.
 Check out our straightforward guides to roof and loft insulation, cavity wall insulation, and solid wall insulation, and you’ll be reaping rewards all year round!

 Leaving bowls of water lying around might look a little untidy, but doing so can help cool hot air.
 Similarly, trees and plants act as natural air conditioners and pump moisture into the atmosphere, so consider investing in a nice houseplant to help your efforts.
 Just remember to water it!

 A surprising amount of heat is generated from appliances around the house, and switching them off can help avoid internal heat gains.
 Turn them off when not in use (don’t just leave them on standby), and make sure the backs of fridges and freezers have plenty of ventilation space – these appliances in particular can pump a lot of unnecessary heat into a room.

-Simply enter your postcode and see how much you can save
+Check our range of plans and see how much you could save now.